The Top Supply Chain Trends in 2024

 Technology Is Essential

 The use of technology in supply chains is increasing across the board.
-“Investing in technologies to help improve agility and resilience will better position organizations and the industry as a whole to seamlessly navigate future disruptions,” said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+“Investing in technologies to help improve agility and resilience will better position organizations and the industry as a whole to seamlessly navigate future disruptions,” said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Shippers are drawing upon a new generation of increasingly sophisticated technological tools for monitoring and managing their trucking shipments.
 These include digital freight-matching tools that allow fleets to tap into third-party shippers to reduce deadhead miles, route optimization software to minimize empty miles and transportation management systems to keep shippers connected with their freight.